From Physics to Surrogate Intelligence: A Unified Electro-Thermo-Optimization Framework for TSV Networks: Introduction

 \begin{itemize}[leftmargin=*]

-\item \textbf{Physics-informed analytical electro–thermal modeling:} A wideband analytical solver, extended from \cite{11038031} to support multi-ground TSV structures, computes multi-port S-parameters and effective anisotropic thermal conductivities ($k_x,k_y,k_z$) for arbitrary TSV layouts.
-Validation against HFSS using complex-domain relative Frobenius error (RFE) yields $5\%$–$10.6\%$ error while reducing simulation runtime from $\sim10^3$ seconds (FEM) to sub-second execution.
+\item \textbf{Physics-informed analytical electro--thermal modeling:} A wideband analytical solver, extended from \cite{11038031} to support multi-ground TSV structures, computes multi-port S-parameters and effective anisotropic thermal conductivities ($k_x,k_y,k_z$) for arbitrary TSV layouts.
+Validation against HFSS using complex-domain relative Frobenius error (RFE) yields $5\%$--$10\%$ error while reducing simulation runtime from $\sim10^3$ seconds (FEM) to sub-second execution.

-\item \textbf{Graph neural network surrogate modeling:} A GNN-based surrogate trained on analytical data and fine-tuned with HFSS simulations generalizes from $3\times3$–$7\times7$ training arrays to grids up to $15\times15$, achieving complex-domain RFE below $1.68\%$.
+\item \textbf{Graph neural network surrogate modeling:} A GNN-based surrogate trained on analytical data and fine-tuned with HFSS simulations generalizes from $3\times3$--$7\times7$ training arrays to grids up to $15\times15$, with mean RFE below $5\%$ in-distribution.
 For a $15\times15$ array, the surrogate performs inference in $1.73~\mathrm{ms}$ compared with $2,998~\mathrm{s}$ for HFSS, corresponding to $\sim1.7\times10^6$ acceleration.

 \item \textbf{Rapid large-scale design-space exploration:} The surrogate enables exhaustive evaluation of large TSV configuration spaces.
 For a $5\times5$ grid with 12 signal TSVs, the $\binom{25}{12}=5.2\times10^6$ possible layouts can be explored in minutes.
 Exploiting dihedral symmetry ($D_4$) reduces the search space by up to $8\times$, enabling full exploration in under one minute.
+For larger arrays where exhaustive enumeration becomes intractable (e.g., $\binom{121}{58}\!\approx\!4.4\times10^{35}$ at $11\times11$), the same surrogate drives a multi-objective metaheuristic search such as NSGA-II at millisecond-per-candidate cost to construct Pareto fronts, as demonstrated in Sec.~\ref{results_and_sota}.

-\item \textbf{Multi-objective electro–thermal Pareto optimization:} The framework jointly optimizes TSV layout and geometric parameters—including radius, pitch, height, and oxide thickness—to construct Pareto fronts capturing tradeoffs among reflection, insertion loss, crosstalk, and thermal conductivity.
+\item \textbf{Multi-objective electro--thermal Pareto optimization:} The framework jointly optimizes TSV layout and geometric parameters---including radius, pitch, height, and oxide thickness---to construct Pareto fronts capturing tradeoffs among reflection, insertion loss, crosstalk, and thermal conductivity.

 \item \textbf{Automated FEM sign-off validation:} Pareto-optimal designs are automatically exported through a PyAEDT workflow for verification using Ansys HFSS and Ansys Mechanical.

 \end{itemize}